-Without prejudice offer: Find out what an offer made without admission of liability practically means, the implications of an offer made in “full and final settlement” of your claim and the what happens if you accept or refuse a without prejudice offer.
+Find out what a without prejudice offer (offer made without admission of liability) practically means; the implications of an offer made in “full and final settlement” of your claim and the what happens if you accept or refuse a without prejudice offer.

 What is a without prejudice offer to settle your claim?